mhchavez/SCMA-Notebook.io/_posts/2019-09-21-Starting-up.md

 3. Type password: xxxxxx

 ### Out of the head node
-Once into the cluster we have to move out of the head node by requiring a place where to run commands in the cluster, to do it we use the following command:
+<p> Once into the cluster we have to move out of the head node by requiring a place where to run commands in the cluster, to do it we use the following command: </p>

     Bash$ ssrun --pty -p mcbstudent --qos=mcbstudent --mem=2G bash